codesapiennet/spring-zeromq-starter/README.md

 import java.util.List;

 /**
- * High‑level helper that hides socket boilerplate.
+ * High-level helper that hides socket boilerplate.
  * All methods are synchronous for simplicity; async variants can be added later.
  */
 @Component